alaindet/sass-pal/README.md

 ### Change default values

-To override Pal's default values you can define a `$pal-constants` map variable before importing Pal.
+To override Pal's default values you can define a `$pal-overrides` map variable before importing Pal.
 These values are then merged by key with default values.

 Available constant keys are